Financial-Times/origami-website/_posts/2019-10-31-newsletter.md

 ## Broader Update

-A digest list of other things that have happened since our last update.
+A digest list of other things that have happened since our last update:

 - MINOR: [Origami Build Tools](https://github.com/Financial-Times/origami-build-tools/) now outputs more useful Sass errors.
 It also has updated boilerplate to create new components with our latest continuous integration tools.
 - MINOR: [o-banner](https://github.com/Financial-Times/o-banner) has a new `appendTo` option so imperatively made banners may be inserted into the DOM at a point which is most appropriate for keyboard users.